FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 ![Transient Damped Time Response](docs/main_trans_damp_response.png) Where OUT is the system's time response from the schematic while on the other hand OUTLAY is the system's time response from post-layout.
 Finally, x1.v_dac is the output of the DAC3bit.
 ![Frequency Response (Amplitude and Phase)](docs/ac_mag_phase_response.png)

+4) PVT simulations have been successfully shown that the circuit works correctly in all corners conditions ("tt", "ff", "ss", "sf") but the "fs" one (using VDD = 1.8V at 27°C), showing major OUTLAY signal distortion (faster positive swing and slower negative swing of the sine wave), while in the schematic only simulation the OUT signal stays undistorted.
+For the Voltage Source variations (1.8V ± 10%) in combination with Temperature variations (-40°C, +27°C, +125°C), the 9 possible simulations shows high distortion for the case (1.62V ; -40°C), while the rest of them highlight minor changes on DC value and amplitude of the sine wave.

+5) A Monte Carlo analysis was executed: 100 AC simulations have been launched to track down F0, Q and Gain in tt_mm corner conditions.
+Since it was necessary to check the difference between pre-layout and post-layout performances, the main testbench has been edited this way: at b0 DAC3bit input is wired a ac small signal source (at DC value of around 0.9V) while b1 and b2 have a fixed DC value of 0.9V (half scale).
+The results are illustrated in the next table:

 ## How it works